Subtyping patients with chronic disease using longitudinal BMI patterns: Introduction

-\begin{itemize} \item {We define a series of new interpretable features based on longitudinal BMI values, informed by the current evidences in obesity research, to capture various temporal patterns of the recorded BMI values.
-This makes our approach especially unique, as traditional predictive methods (such as regression-based methods) generally do not capture temporal patterns, and more advanced methods (such as deep learning methods) often lack interpretability.} \item {We define a series of patient subtypes using BMI trajectories and show that subtype membership can predict the risk of the incidence of obesity, diabetes, cancer, benign prostate hyperplasia, hip fracture, osteoporosis, hypertension, stroke, and dementia.} \item {We further show the differences and disparities in each identified subtype with respect to demographic and socioeconomic factors, as well as physiological measurement values. } \end{itemize}
+\begin{itemize} \item {We define a series of new interpretable features based on longitudinal BMI values, informed by the current pieces of evidence in obesity research, to capture various temporal patterns of the recorded BMI values.
+This makes our approach especially unique, as traditional predictive methods (such as regression-based methods) generally do not capture temporal patterns, and more advanced methods (such as deep learning methods) often lack interpretability.} \item {We evaluate the relevance of the features and show that the features capturing temporal BMI patterns are directly associated with obesity, diabetes, cancer, benign prostate hyperplasia, hip fracture, osteoporosis, hypertension, stroke, and dementia.} \item {We define a series of patient subtypes using BMI trajectories and discuss the differences and disparities in each identified subtype with respect to demographic and socioeconomic factors, as well as physiological measurement values. } \end{itemize}